 It offers them the opportunity to participate in a range of vocational electives and activities, providing a broader base of living and employment skills.
 Programs can be tailored to meet the needs of individual students.
 You may contact your child’s school for more information.

-An early intervention approach for Year 12 school leavers, School Leaver Employment Supports (SLES) is designed to support the transition from school to employment.
-Providers of SLES help young people prepare, look for and gain employment, and work with them to provide meaningful, individualised capacity-building activities so they can achieve their employment goals.
+An early intervention approach for Year 12 school leavers, school leaver employment supports are designed to support the transition from school to employment.
+Providers of school leaver employment supports help young people prepare, look for and gain employment, and work with them to provide meaningful, individualised capacity-building activities so they can achieve their employment goals.

 Tailored Pathways Program

 This program is designed for students enrolled in Year 10 in the Archdiocese of Melbourne.
 It is suitable for students with diverse needs who are seeking assistance in planning a suitable pathway to further education and training in their senior years of schooling.

 Students learn about the world of work and post-school training and education options.
 They learn a range of communication skills and then apply them in the real world as part of street interviews, workplace visits, and TAFE, Centre for Adult Education (CAE) and training facility visits.

 There is a specific focus on personal development and building confidence through the exploration of various employability skills.
 The program works in partnership with Local Learning and Employment Networks (LLENs), TAFEs and workplaces.

 - improve retention rates for the designated target group

 - have a positive impact on the students’ self-esteem through real-life workplace visits